Amazon, Apple, Facebook, and Google CEOs to testify before antitrust panel on July 27

-(Reuters) — The chief executives of Amazon, Apple, Alphabet’s Google and Facebook will appear before a U.S. House of Representatives panel on July 27, the committee said in a statement on Monday.
+(Reuters) — The CEOs of Amazon, Apple, Alphabet’s Google, and Facebook will appear before a U.S. House of Representatives panel on July 27, the committee said in a statement on Monday.

 Amazon’s Jeff Bezos, Facebook’s Mark Zuckerberg, Google’s Sundar Pichai and Apple’s Tim Cook will appear before the House Judiciary Antitrust Subcommittee as part of its probe into the companies, the statement said.